what is a computer backup?

-So before using a system image to recover your machine, you need to be sure that your not going to lose anything important that you've added since the image was made.
+So before using a system image to recover your machine, you need to be sure that you're not going to lose anything important that you've added since the image was made.

 Windows can back itself up.

-Using your computer's built in back option, means that there's nothing else to install onto your machine.
+Using your computer's built-in backup option means that there's nothing else to install onto your machine.